India: What's behind BJP's 'deep state' charges against US? – DW – 12/17/2024

 C Raja Mohan, a visiting professor at Singapore's Institute of South Asian Studies, stressed that India-US ties would remain strong and the BJP's allegations would have no effect.

-The foreign policy expert pointed out that, "over the years, China has been central to the US engagement with India," with both New Delhi and Washington sharing the objective of containing Beijing's growing clout in the Indo-Pacific region.
+The foreign policy expert pointed out that "over the years, China has been central to the US engagement with India," with New Delhi and Washington sharing the objective of containing Beijing's growing clout in the Indo-Pacific region.

 "Both India and the US have their own mechanisms to deal with criticisms and allegations.
 Moreover, defense ties are at an advanced stage marked by a series of agreements and cooperative initiatives aimed at enhancing military collaboration," Mohan said.